GustavoVargasHakim/DeepGA/README.md

 All the files in DeepGA are based on Python 3.7, using PyTorch as the Deep Learning framework.
 To use the single objective version, **DeepGA.py** must be run.
 Notice that the configuration of this program is made for a dual-GPU training; two CNNs are trained at the same time during the GA.
 The program **DistributedTraining.py** contains this configuration (but it should not be modified).
 It is highly encouraged to use at least two GPU to speed up the Neuroevolution process.

 The Multi-Objective version of DeepGA, **MODeepGA.py**, contains the necessary adjustments for DeepGA to work with two objective functions.
-Notice that, when the Wang encoding is utilized, the programs for single- and multi-objective Neuroevolution are **WangDeepGA.py** and **MOWang.py**.
+Notice that, when the Wang encoding is utilized, the programs for single- and multi-objective Neuroevolution are **WangDeepGA.py** and **MOWang.py**, respectively.
 In both cases, the configuration needs little to no changes.

 The user-available parameters of DeepGA are: